recafe54/aws-python-utils/ielts_prompt/activity/activity.md

 You should say:
 What it is
+- Taking cold shower in the morning
 How often do you do it
+- On a daily basis
 Is it easy to stick to that routine
-And explain how you feel about it
+- Definity not, especially when I first tried it, almost gave up And explain how you feel about it
+- rejuvenating and invigorating

 **Scuba Dive**